aliernfrog/ensicord-addons-template/README.md

 ## ℹ️ Information
 - Main add-on repository is [here](https://github.com/aliernfrog/ensicord-addons)
-- Add-on file template can be found [here](https://github.com/aliernfrog/ensicord-addons-template/blob/main/addon-template.json)
+- Add-on documentation can be found [here](https://github.com/aliernfrog/ensicord-addons-template/blob/main/ADDON-DOCS.md)
 - ⚠️ Ensicord add-ons are still WIP and they can only be used in [compose branch](https://github.com/aliernfrog/ensicord/tree/compose)

 ## ❓ How do Ensicord add-ons work?